 The EPA also cites research that says most people spend 90 percent of their time inside, which makes indoor air quality far more critical than outside air.
 Pollutants circulating in the air inside homes may do more than make itchy eyes and running noses, however.

-Indoor air quality expert Bill Stevens, president of Berkey’s Plumbing, Heating and Air Conditioning, Inc., says better-built new homes are part of the problem.
-“Homes today are built tight to keep heated or cooled air inside for better energy efficiency, but that also keeps fresh air out,” Stevens said.
+Indoor air quality expert Jamie Wooldridge, president of Berkey’s Plumbing, Heating and Air Conditioning, Inc., says better-built new homes are part of the problem.
+“Homes today are built tight to keep heated or cooled air inside for better energy efficiency, but that also keeps fresh air out,” Wooldridge said.
 “Without adequate air circulation, pollutants build up over time, which leads to poor air indoor air quality that can make people less healthy and less comfortable.”

-Stevens, an allergy sufferer himself, says children often are the most affected by poor air quality because their systems are more delicate.
-Medical experts cite a number of factors regarding asthma in children, including air quality, Stevens said.
+Wooldridge, an allergy sufferer himself, says children often are the most affected by poor air quality because their systems are more delicate.
+Medical experts cite a number of factors regarding asthma in children, including air quality, Wooldridge said.

 Berkey’s Plumbing, Heating and Air Conditioning has specialized in the needs of homeowners in Southlake, Grapevine, Colleyville and Flower Mound for more than 32 years.
 Berkey’s reputation for prompt, honest service from licensed and factory trained technicians assures customers the best in professional service and equipment.
 To learn more, call Berkey’s at 1-877-BERKEYS, or visit our Website at https://www.berkeys.com.